 The generator also creates an Explore for each database table.
-To start querying your data, use the Explore menu to select the name of an Explore.
-If your admin has enabled the Enhanced Navigation Labs feature, select the Explore option from the new enhanced left navigation panel.
-See the Exploring data in Looker documentation page for more information.
+To start querying your data, use the Explore panel to select the name of an Explore.

 To rename your project after you've created it, see the Renaming a project section of the Accessing and editing project information documentation page.